bglearning/Vigencrypt/README.md

 ```

 ####Note
-The encrypte option is the default option.
+The encrypt option is the default option.
 So, if the option is omitted, encryption is assumed.